 Most clinics will also use the irrigation method of earwax removal for people who are more comfortable with it and for certain situations.
 The procedure is undertaken with a spray type ear wash machine, which is commonly used in the medical setting.
 The irrigation solution is carefully warmed to body temperature for comfort.
 Then the professional uses the spray type ear washer to gently stream water into the ear canal.
 The procedure is simple, the professional pulls the external ear up and back gently and aim the nozzle of the sprayer slightly upwards and backwards so that the water flows along the roof of the ear canal.
 The irrigation solution flows out of the canal along its floor taking wax and debris with it.
 This many take the form of a manual or an electronic method and both have their own merits

 Ear syringing is an old out-of-date method of removing earwax.
-If you have a bad experience with syringing in the past you can be assured that microsuction and irrigation are much more comfortable.
+If you have had a bad experience with syringing in the past, you can be assured that microsuction and irrigation are much more comfortable.
 It's extremely rare to find this method being used anymore.
 Please note that the type of syringe sold in our Home Earwax Removal Kit is a far safer variant compared to the syringes of old.
 It has jets that cannot be sprayed directly onto the eardrum or build up excessive pressure, which is what caused the problems with older-style syringes.

 The American Academy of Otolarynology states that ear candles are not a safe option for removing ear wax and that no controlled studies or scientific evidence support their use for ear wax removal.
 The Food and Drug Administration has successfully taken several regulatory actions against the sale and distribution of ear candles since 1996, including seizing ear candle products and ordering injunctions! www.entnet.org.
 American Academy of Otolaryngology.